-2) A written real estate purchase and sale agreement, lead hazard form and real property disclosure forms (and other documents as may be required by the laws of the state in which the home is located) must be prepared by seller and presented to purchaser - these documents are then signed by the parties.
+2) A written Real Estate Purchase and Sale Agreement, a Lead Hazard Disclosure form and other Real Property Disclosure forms (and other legal documents as may be required by the laws of the state in which the home is located) must be prepared by seller and presented to purchaser.
+These documents are then signed by the parties.
 A down payment/deposit is then usually paid to seller by purchaser at this time.

-3) The purchaser begins the process of obtaining financing to pay the purchase price - this may require that the purchaser obtain a survey and/or title search being done (or other activity as required by lender).
-The purchaser and/or lender may require title insurance policy to be purchased and issued on the property.
+3) The purchaser begins the process of obtaining financing to pay the purchase price.
+This step may require that the purchaser obtain a survey and/or have a title search completed (or other activity as required by lender).
+The purchaser and/or lender may require a title insurance policy to be purchased and issued on the property, too.

-5) The closing takes place - the purchaser (and/or lender) tenders the remainder of purchase price (that amount that is to be paid after the down payment is applied to the purchase price of the property) to the seller; seller pays off all liens and mortgages on the property; the deed is tendered to purchaser and then the purchaser files deed with the governmental recording office in the county or parish in which the property is located so that property is transferred to purchaser's name.
+5) The closing takes place and the purchaser (and/or lender) tenders the remainder of purchase price (that amount that is to be paid after the down payment is applied to the purchase price of the property) to the seller.
+The seller pays off all liens and mortgages on the property, and the revised Deed is tendered to purchaser.
+The purchaser then files that Deed with the governmental recording office in the county or parish in which the property is located so that property is legally transferred to purchaser's name.

 Please note that each home sale transaction may be unique and that issues may arise in the transaction requiring additional or different steps be taken (and, in some cases, additional forms and documents may be required).
 It is recommended that should any issues arise in the transaction that are not "typical", a licensed attorney be contacted.
 This article is not intended to provide any legal advice with regard to the purchase or sale of any residential property.

-Want to learn more about FSBO Home Sale Contracts?
+Want to LEARN MORE about FSBO Home Sales?

-See our Q & A series on FSBO Home Sales at 'Ask Standard Legal' >
+See our Q & A on FSBO Real Estate at 'Ask Standard Legal' >

 DISCLAIMER REGARDING LEGAL ADVICE: None of information contained on this web site is intended to constitute legal or other professional advice, and you should not rely solely on the information contained on the site for making legal decisions.
 When necessary, you should consult with an attorney for specific advice tailored to your situation.